The EngD is an alternative to a traditional PhD aimed at students seeking a career in industry.

 Providing access to University laboratories and facilities

-- Creating opportunities to make contacts with other Sponsor Companies
+- Creating opportunities to make contacts with other sponsor companies

 - Aiding the retention of existing staff who wish to study for a doctorate degree and continue with their employment